ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/README.md

        raise IOError('File not found')
    ```
     *Answer*: There is no `.env` file as described above.
 This error is design.
 At some point, we may improve the error message and remove this FAQ.

+2. The docker build is taking a long time.

+    *Answer*: Make sure the time is spent with `conda/mamba` not copying data files.
+The `.dockerignore` file should ignore ISCE2 data files (if you are running some examples within this repo directory, there will be GBs of intermediate files).
+It's crucial you don't include unnecessary ISCE2 intermediate files into the Docker image as this will bloat it.